 also do not have the expertise for that).
 But, if you are a

 programming enthousiast, and you are willing to build

 something (that can be distributed for free, or used as a

 web-application) ... do not hesitate to contact me!
-I will link to other
+However, for GUTS, several user-friendly